ranjitodedra/consomnius-web/SETUP.md

 ### Visuals not showing even with API keys
 - Check the browser console for specific error messages
 - Verify the API keys are correct
+- **Most importantly**: Make sure you have the **Gemini API key** configured - it's required for visual planning
+- If Gemini API fails, the app falls back to keyword-based visuals (less intelligent)
 - Make sure the keywords extracted from your text are searchable (some very technical terms might not have results)

 ---